Family Financial Planning Guide: How to Get It Right

 Need to Convert Assets to Cash?

-Truehold's Sale-Leaseback option allows you to remain in your home and leverage its full value without taking on new debt.
+Truehold's sell and stay transaction allows you to remain in your home as a renter and leverage its full value without taking on new debt.

-Instead of listing your property for sale, getting it updated for viewings, and paying traditional closing fees, you can quickly receive a competitive price for your home and stay in it for as long as you choose as a renter.
-When you sell your home to Truehold and lease it back, we cover the cost and stress of major repairs, covered maintenance, homeowners' liability, and property tax.
+Instead of listing your property for sale, getting it updated for viewings, and paying traditional closing fees, you can quickly receive a competitive price for your home and stay in it as a renter.
+When you sell your home and lease it back, Truehold covers property insurance, property tax, and essential repairs.

-Talk to one of our trusted financial advisors today to see if Truehold is the right solution for you.
+Talk to one of our trusted representatives today to see if Truehold is the right solution for you.

 Source: